JailbreakSeeker/ios-18.1-jailbreak/README.md

-# Palera1n Jailbreak Tool vs. Palera1n Online Jailbreak for iOS 18.1: Why Online is the Best!
+# Palera1n Jailbreak For iOS 18.1 Jailbreak

 The Palera1n jailbreak tool is a trusted option for those looking to jailbreak their iOS devices.
 It supports the latest iOS versions, including iOS 18.1, offering access to advanced features, customization, and tweaks.